 To get familiar with how the Disney Skyliner Gondola system is going to work, and make your life a whole lot easier, take a look at this post.
-If doing a non-park day at Walt Disney World is foreign to you, or seems ludicrous since you just spent all this money to go to Disney, let us break this down for you.
+If doing a non-park day at Disney is foreign to you, or seems ludicrous since you just spent all this money to go to Disney, let us break this down for you.
 Walt Disney World has oh so many things, some of which are FREE, that you can do WITHOUT A PARK TICKET.

 What are the Disney Skyliner Resorts?